Why losing money hurts about twice as much as gaining it feels good

-For anyone trying to understand their own spending behavior, prospect theory is perhaps the single most useful framework available.
-It explains why discounts are irresistible, why we hold failing investments too long, why subscription cancellation feels like loss even for services we barely use, and why the framing of a price — not just the price itself — determines whether we buy.
-Understanding the behavioral causes of overspending is incomplete without understanding loss aversion at its core.
+For anyone trying to understand their own money, loss aversion is one of the most useful lenses available.
+It explains why discounts feel irresistible, why we hold failing investments too long, why canceling a barely-used subscription feels like a loss, and why the framing of a price — not just the price — decides whether we buy.
+Understanding the behavioral causes of overspending is incomplete without it.

 The value function